soxueren/atsd/api/network/property.md

 When a property record is inserted into the database, it overwrites an existing record with the same composite primary key: **entity+type[+key]**.

-Use reserved `$entity_tags` type to insert/update entity tags with this property command.

 ## Syntax

 ```css